HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 title: Fonts
 description: Fonts chapter of the 2020 Web Almanac covering where fonts are loaded from, font formats, font loading performance, variable fonts and color fonts.
 authors: [raphlinus, jpamental]
-reviewers: [davelab6, malchata, RoelN, notwaldorf, mandymichael, svgeesus, rsheeter]
+reviewers: [RoelN, svgeesus, davelab6, rsheeter]
 analysts: [AbbyTsai]
 translators: []
 jpamental_bio: Designer, tinkerer, typographer.
 Author of Responsive Typography, Invited Expert to the W3C, and 10yrs+ experience focused on better typography on the web.
 raphlinus_bio: Raph Levien has been working with fonts for over 35 years, including a PhD from UC Berkeley in font design tools.
-He is rejoining Google Fonts as a font technology researcher, after having co-founded the team in 2010.
+He is rejoining <a href="https://fonts.google.com/">Google Fonts</a> as a font technology researcher, after having co-founded the team in 2010.
 discuss: 2040
 results: https://docs.google.com/spreadsheets/d/1jjvZqYay5KmTle4atzFWqtbkz9ohw25KFmNtCS-7n3s/
 queries: 04_Fonts